-Papers are solicited on topics related to manufacturing of rigid as well as flexible reflective displays.
-Particular areas of interest include pixel-array manufacturing and packaging/encapsulation solutions.
-Additionally, papers describing advances in materials, processes, and equipment that enabling high volume manufacturing for this newer family of displays are encouraged.
+Papers are solicited on topics related to the manufacture of reflective displays, such as electrophoretic, electrowetting, electrochromic, MEMS-based displays, etc. Particular areas of interest include pixel-array manufacturing and packaging/encapsulation solutions for rigid and for flexible panels.
+Additionally, papers describing advances in materials, processes, and equipment that enable high-volume manufacturing for this newer family of displays are encouraged.